 Adrenal surgery can often be done by keyhole surgery and recovery is as for any abdominal operation.
 If a patient is not prepared adequately there may be risks due to adrenaline and noradrenaline release during surgery, hence the need to be under the care of a specialist who has experience in managing this condition.
 However, this is very unusual in patients managed properly.

-Nuclear medicine treatments may cause fatigue and may affect the bone marrow causing anaemia and low platelet count, which can result in bleeding problems, and a low white cell count, which can result in increase risk of infections.
+Nuclear medicine treatments may cause fatigue and may affect the bone marrow causing anaemia and low platelet count, which can result in bleeding problems, and a low white cell count, which can result in an increased risk of infections.
 They can also damage kidney function.

-Octreotide injections can encourage the formation of gallstones in the gall bladder, and diarrhoea or stomach cramps.
+Somatostatin analogue injections can encourage the formation of gallstones in the gall bladder, and cause diarrhoea or stomach cramps.

-It is also important that regular follow-up is carried out to ensure that a phaeochromocytoma is detected early, as the high blood pressure caused by these tumours can cause serious complications such as a stroke and heart attack.
+It is also important that regular follow-up is carried out to ensure that any phaeochromocytoma development is detected early, as the high blood pressure caused by these tumours can cause serious complications such as a stroke and heart attacks.
 However, with regular surveillance in a specialist clinic, these issues can be addressed at an early stage before any problems occur.